Policy declaration

 Child labour

-In the area of child labour, Bucher Industries adheres to internationally recognised equivalent frameworks as per art.
+In the area of child labour, the Group adheres to internationally recognised equivalent frameworks as per art.
 9 DDTrO and applies them in their entirety.
-Therefore, Bucher Industries is exempt from the due diligence and reporting obligations under the Swiss Code of Obligations and the DDTrO regarding child labour.
+Therefore, we are exempt from the due diligence and reporting obligations under the Swiss Code of Obligations and the DDTrO regarding child labour.

 Human Rights Due Diligence Management System